 The management will maintain a multi-year operation plan for the host Labs, providing matrixed staff members to support the activities.

 The management will provide a yearly report to the host Lab’s management.

 The proposed governance structure is composed of two central bodies and is designed to facilitate communication, coordination, escalation of issues, and conflict resolution.
+EIC Computing Organization (as seen by DOE NP Office) is shown on Fig.1 (as in spring 2026).

+.

+The EIC Computing Council

+The EIC Computing Council (ECC) reviews the ECSJI strategic direction and supports leadership in managing effective interfaces of the ECSJI to the EIC program and ePIC collaboration.
+ECC approves the ECSJI strategic direction, leadership changes, annual budgets, resource allocations, and performance milestones.
+The ECC is chaired in alternation by the Associate Laboratory Director for Nuclear and Particle Physics (ALD) of BNL and the Deputy Director for Science (DDST) of JLab.
+It comprises the ALDs/ADs and deputies involved in the EIC science program and Institute management.
+To maintain connection with the EIC International Computing Organization, the Oversight Board (OB) Chair of the EIC International Computing Organization (EICO) is included as a member of the EIC Computing Council.

+Responsibility: Review the ECSJI strategic direction and support leadership in managing effective interfaces of the ECSJI to the EIC project and ePIC collaboration.

+Authority: Approve the ECSJI strategic direction, leadership changes, annual budgets, resource allocations, and performance milestones.

+Oversee the development and implementation of EIC Computing and Software and review future computing needs,

+Oversee synergies between the host Labs in EIC scientific computing area and provide institutional strategic direction,

+Resolve high-level issues between different stakeholders.

+The ECC will initially meet at least twice a year or as requested by the management of the Institute and hear reports from the Institute management.

 The EIC Computing and Software Advisory Committee

 The EIC Computing and Software Advisory Committee (ECSAC) is chartered to propose advice, guidance, and counsel on the strategy and objectives of the Institute and of the EIC International Computing Organization.
 The ECSAC reports to the ECSJI management.
 The ECSAC chair and committee members include external managers and experts in the field appointed by the Institute management in consultation with the host Lab’s management.
 It will initially meet at least twice a year or as requested by the Institute management.
 The ECSAC serves as the Institute management’s external advisory committee; it will submit a report to the Institute management after each meeting.

-The proposed responsibilities are:
+The ECSAC responsibilities include to:

 Review the strategy and objectives of the Institute to support EIC Computing and Software,